Kondamon/fastlane-plugin-teams_card/README.md

   )
 ```

-This code give the following message:
+This code produces the following message:

 <img src="screenshots/1.png">